Catuai, Caturra, Bourbon

 Maria Ramirez Vargas

-Maria was able to buy T’zun Witz after her husband emigrated to the US, earning enough money to purchase the farm together.
-She is the first generation of her family to farm coffee, but she is passing this knowledge down to her children with help from the co-op.
+Mrs. Ramirez was able to buy T’zun Witz after her husband emigrated to the US, earning enough money to purchase the farm collectively.
+She is the first generation of her family to farm coffee, and is passing this knowledge down to her children with help from the co-op’s technical assistance team.
+Cooperative El Sendero was founded with the goal of improving the social and economic situation of its members and supports young producers and gender equality.
+With money earned partly through premiums on specialty coffee, the cooperative organizes projects and activities that contribute to the general health and prosperity of its members and the local community.